karatelabs/karate/karate-netty/README.md

 # Standalone JAR
 Karate-Netty is available as a single, executable JAR file, which includes even the [`karate-apache`](https://mvnrepository.com/artifact/com.intuit.karate/karate-apache) dependency.
 This is ideal for handing off to UI / web-dev teams for example, who don't want to mess around with a Java IDE.
 All you need is the [JRE](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (at least version 1.8.0_112 or greater).

-You can download the latest version of this JAR file from [Bintray](https://dl.bintray.com/ptrthomas/karate/), and it will have the name: `karate-netty-<version>-all.jar`.
+You can download the latest version of this JAR file from [Bintray](https://dl.bintray.com/ptrthomas/karate/), and it will have the name: `karate-<version>.jar`.

 > Tip: Rename the file to `karate.jar` to make the commands below easier to type !